-Access to encrypted file data and metadata is controlled by normal HDFS filesystem permissions.
-Typically, the backing key store is configured to only allow end-user access to the encryption zone keys used to encrypt DEKs.
-This means that EDEKs can be safely stored and handled by HDFS, since the hdfs user will not have access to EDEK encryption keys.
-This means that if HDFS is compromised (for example, by gaining unauthorized access to a superuser account), a malicious user only gains access to the ciphertext and EDEKs.
-This does not pose a security threat since access to encryption zone keys is controlled by a separate set of permissions on the KMS and key store.
+EDEKs are stored persistently on the NameNode as part of each file's metadata, using HDFS extended attributes.
+EDEKs can be safely stored and handled by the NameNode because the hdfs user does not have access to the EDEK's encryption keys (EZ keys).
+Even if HDFS is compromised (for example, by gaining unauthorized access to a superuser account), a malicious user only gains access to the encrypted text and EDEKs.
+EZ keys are controlled by a separate set of permissions on the KMS and the keystore.